MicrosoftDocs/cpp-docs/docs/cpp/ASAN/asan-top-level.md

     }
 ```

-Using a Developer Command Prompt for VS 2019, compile main.cpp as `-fsanitize=address -Zi`
+Using a Developer Command Prompt for VS 2019, compile main.cpp using `-fsanitize=address -Zi`

 ![basic-global-overflow](src_code\asan-top-level\command-basic-global-overflow.png)

-Running **main.exe** at the command line, will result in the formatted error report seen below.
+Running the resulting **main.exe** at the command line, will result in the formatted error report seen below.

 Consider the over layed, red boxes which high light seven (7) key pieces of information: